Prometheus Connector¶

 Primarily query issuers can limit the amount of data returned by Prometheus by taking

-, setting an upper bound and lower bound that define
+advantage of WHERE clause limits on timestamp, setting an upper bound and lower bound that define

 a relatively small window.
 For instance: